Ragh2018/BroadcastServer/Readme.md

 This is the cod written in java by which we can connect the two pepole who are connected with the same server(router).
 #changes before run
-please enter your ip address for chating
+please enter your ip address for chating you can change your ip address on chatclient.java and after that compile it and then run
 #installation

 1.start your cmd.